 Children feel insecure, anxious, and/or angry.
 As a result, they feel emotionally abandoned and conclude that they are at fault – not good enough to be acceptable to both parents.
 (They might still believe that they’re loved.)
 Eventually, they don’t like themselves and feel inferior or inadequate.
 They grow up codependent and learn to hide their feelings, walk on eggshells, withdraw, and try to please or become aggressive.
 This reflects how toxic shame becomes internalized.

 Shame runs deeper than self-esteem.
 It’s a profoundly painful emotion rather than a mental evaluation.
 Underlying toxic shame can lead to impaired or low self-esteem and other negative thoughts and feelings.
 It’s not just that we lack confidence, but we might believe that we’re bad, worthless, inferior, or unlovable.
-It creates feelings of false guilt, and fear and hopelessness, at times, and feeling irredeemable.
+It creates feelings of false guilt, fear, and hopelessness, at times, and feeling irredeemable.
 Shame is a major cause of depression and can lead to self-destructive behavior, eating disorders, addiction, and aggression.

 Shame causes shame anxiety about anticipating shame in the future, usually in the form of rejection or judgment by other people.
 Shame anxiety makes it difficult to try new things, have intimate relationships, be spontaneous, or take risks.
 Sometimes, we don’t realize that it’s not others’ judgments or rejection we fear, but our failure to meet our own unrealistic standards.
-We judge ourselves harshly for mistakes than others would.
+We judge ourselves more harshly for mistakes than others would.
 This pattern is very self-destructive with perfectionists.
 Our self-judgment can paralyze us so that we’re indecisive because our internal critic will judge us no matter what we decide!

 Self-Esteem in Relationships